At Home After Hip

 Activities

-Your new hip can become dislocated from the joint.
-Dislocation is a rare complication, and you can minimize your risk by following some simple precautions:
+Dislocation is a rare complication, but it is possible for your new hip to become dislocated from the joint.
+You can minimize your risk by following some simple precautions:

-• Do not cross your legs at the knee for 6 to 8 weeks
+• Do not cross your legs at the knee for six to eight weeks.

 Hip Rehabilitation

 You will work with a physical therapist in the hospital to learn rehabilitative exercises.
-Continue them at home.
+Continue these exeercises at home.
 You may also benefit from outpatient physical therapy sessions.
 Use an assistive device such as a cane, crutches, or a walker while you regain your strength and balance.

 Early Recovery: The First 6 Weeks